-- I. Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) may be considered medically necessary when: - A. The member's/enrollee's current pregnancy has either of the following: - 1.
-Non-immune hydrops fetalis, OR - 2.
-Two or more major malformations on ultrasound, which are affecting different organ systems (see definitions), AND - B. The member's/enrollee's current pregnancy has had a karyotype and/or microarray performed and the results were negative/normal, AND - C. Alternate etiologies have been considered and ruled out when possible (examples: environmental exposure, injury, infection, maternal condition), AND - D. Postnatal testing may not be feasible due to poor prognosis and increased risk of neonatal demise, AND - E. The panel has been ordered by and the member/enrollee has received genetic counseling from one of the following (who is not affiliated with the commercial testing laboratory, if applicable):
+- I. Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) may be considered medically necessary when: - A. The member/enrollee's current pregnancy has either of the following: - 1.
+Non-immune hydrops fetalis, OR

+- 2. Two or more major malformations on ultrasound, which are affecting different organ systems, AND - B. The member/enrollee's current pregnancy has had a karyotype and/or microarray performed and the results were negative/normal, AND - C. Alternate etiologies have been considered and ruled out when possible (examples: environmental exposure, injury, infection, maternal condition). - II.
+Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) is considered investigational for all other indications.